Democracy Cycle Home | Submission Guidelines | FAQs | 2024 Democracy Cycle Commissions

 Please note: You will need to make a free account for yourself on Submittable in order to apply.

-In February 2025 The Democracy Cycle staff will host a webinar and give an overview of the steps to apply and the application elements, with an opportunity for questions and answers at the end.
+On February 13 The Democracy Cycle staff gave an overview of the steps to apply and the application elements, with an opportunity for questions and answers at the end.
+See the full session below:

 PAC NYC / Perelman Performing Arts Center